LemmensDaan/ngx-cumulio-demo-part1/README.md

 'ff16ad9f-fd27-4e09-b4a8-a6ab71b980dc'
 ```

-To make our application more like a website, let us add a simple header and footer.
+Now we will just add some HTML and CSS to add a simple toolbar and footer.
 Replace the **`app.component.html`** with this code:
 ```HTML
 <!-- Toolbar -->